-The Company did not record a federal or state income tax benefit for its losses for the three months ended March 31, 2020 and 2019, respectively, due to the conclusion that a full valuation allowance is required against the Company's deferred tax assets in all jurisdictions.
-The Company recorded a tax provision of \$148 thousand related to local withholdings on a milestone payment received from a customer (see Note 3) in a foreign jurisdiction.
+The Company did not record a federal or state income tax benefit for its losses for the three months ended June 30, 2020 and 2019, respectively, or the six month period ended June 30, 2019, due to the conclusion that a full valuation allowance is required against the Company's deferred tax assets in all jurisdictions.
+For the six months ended June 30, 2020, the Company recorded a tax provision of \$148 thousand related to local withholdings on a milestone payment received from a customer in a foreign jurisdiction.